DeShrike/IntMachine/README.md

 To reference memory, the address must be loaded in one of the registers, like so:

 ```
-MOV AX, VarialeName       // Loads the address of 'VariableName' in AX.
+MOV AX, VariableName       // Loads the address of 'VariableName' in AX.
 ```

 Then that memory location can be accessed: